Godzilla: Save the Earth: Gameplay

-The gameplay is identical to the previous game, although it plays at a more sluggish pace and allows monsters to use their beam attacks more frequently.
-New additions included elevated terrains, a challenge mode, online play, and a slightly more cohesive story mode that includes limited traveling sections and underwater levels.
-In addition to all 12 playable monsters from the previous game, Save the Earth introduces six new playable monsters: Baragon, Jet Jaguar, Megaguirus, Moguera, Mothra, and SpaceGodzilla.
-Biollante was also going to be included (as she was fully programmed into the game), but was cut due to licensing reasons.
+The gameplay is very similar to the previous game, with the main differences being that it plays at a slower pace and allows monsters to use their beam attacks more frequently.
+New additions included elevated terrains, a challenge mode, online play, and a more cohesive story mode that includes limited traveling sections and underwater levels.
+In addition to all twelve playable monsters from the previous game, Save the Earth introduces six new playable monsters: Baragon, Jet Jaguar, Megaguirus, Moguera, Mothra, and SpaceGodzilla.

-Save the Earth also supports online multiplayer.
-The original servers are no longer online for both versions however, the Xbox version is playable online on the unofficial Xbox Live revival servers called Insignia.
+The original servers for both versions of Save the Earth are no longer in operation, but the Xbox version is playable online using unofficial Xbox Live revival servers called Insignia.

 Plot

 Save the Earth takes place two years after Godzilla: Destroy All Monsters Melee.
 The story involves mankind getting hold of Godzilla's DNA, known in the game as "G-Cells."
 The Vortaak learn of this, once again returning to Earth, controlling a vast army of monsters, including their ultimate weapon: SpaceGodzilla.
 The player faces down many controlled monsters in different locations.
 In the climax cut-scene, Godzilla confronts SpaceGodzilla in a final duel.
 Godzilla blasts off SpaceGodzilla's shoulder crystals causing a black hole to form.
 SpaceGodzilla is sucked in and apparently killed, forcing the Vortaak to retreat while Godzilla lets out a victorious roar, having saved the Earth yet again.